mfscpayload-690/Sniff-Recon/SETUP.md

 ## 📞 Support

 If you encounter issues:
-1. Check the troubleshooting section above
+1. Check the troubleshooting section above.
-2. Verify your API key and permissions
-3. Ensure all dependencies are installed
-4. Test with a simple packet capture first
+2. Run `python setup_api_key.py` again to validate your key.